grafana/loki/docs/configuration/README.md

 # Enable backoff and retry when a rate limit is hit.
 [backoff_on_ratelimits: <bool> | default = false]

-# Configures backoff when enbaled.
+# Configures backoff when enabled.
 backoff_config:
   # Minimum delay when backing off.
   [min_period: <duration> | default = 100ms]